R-ken/Movie-Trends/README.md

 # How to Run

 The Project.py file can be run on its own with no required arguments.
 The file will calculate and print the p-values of different tests.
-All other python files can be run without arguments.

 # Required Libraries